 President, Kitamaesen Co., Ltd.

-I sincerely ask for your continued support of the Kodo Group’s activities this year.
+I sincerely ask for your continued support throughout the year ahead.

 Kitamaesen Co., Ltd.

 As we enter a new year, 2019, I would like to express my gratitude once more for all the support we received throughout the past year, which enabled our wide-ranging activities.
 Thank you very much.

 Here on Sado Island, we are now in the middle of a long winter season.
 For people like me who were born and raised in warmer areas such as Kanto, Sado’s harsh winter of blizzards, surging waves, and thunderstorms, dotted with rare periods of sun, is rather bewildering.
 However, as time goes by, we are moved more and more by the strong sensation we gain here of the turning seasons.
 We feel the joy of spring’s arrival and the power of life springing forth.
 We experience the workings of nature that take us from summer through autumn and back into winter.
 We are constantly studying about the natural features that lie behind the history and culture, we continue to train, and we set off on our travels.
 I feel a strong sense of gratitude for this cycle and the land and people who live here that teach us so much.

 This year begins with our North America “Evolution” tour, followed by domestic tours for our School Workshop Performances and “Kodo One Earth Tour: Michi,” which run from spring through until year end.
 In summer, we will return to Asakusa Public Hall in Tokyo for our annual concert series with a new work, “Iki.”
 On Sado Island, we look forward to expanding our local activities by adding Interactive Performances and tour production concerts to our regular favorites: the Golden Week Shukunegi Performance Series and performances and more at Earth Celebration.